14 min read

 Step 4: Extend With Plugins

 The Starter License Bundle includes essential BuddyPress plugins for profile types, moderation, activity enhancements, and more.
-For more advanced communities, the Developer License gives you the full suite of community-building tools.
+For larger communities, the Developer License gives you the full suite of community-building tools.

 Step 5: Set Up Moderation and Guidelines